Quasars at intermediate redshift are not special; but they are often satellites: Data

 We use data obtained from the extended Baryon Oscillation Spectroscopic Survey \citep[eBOSS:][]{Dawson2013} .
 This is one of the programmes of the wider 5 year Sloan Digital Sky Survey-IV \citep[SDSS-IV;][]{2017AJ....154...28B} using the BOSS spectrograph \citep{Smee2013} on the Sloan Telescope \citep{Gunn2006}.

 The primary science goal of eBOSS was to measure the expansion of the Universe via LSS spectroscopic surveys.
-To achieve this, eBOSS comprises four different tracers: Luminous Red Galaxies (LRGs, with a redshift range $0.6<z<1.0$), Emission Line Galaxies (ELGs; $0.6 < z < 1.1$), Quasi-Stellar Objects (QSOs; $0.7 < z < 3.5$) and Lyman-$\alpha$ QSOs ($z>2.1$).
+To achieve this, eBOSS comprises four different tracers: Luminous Red Galaxies (LRGs, with a redshift range $0.6<z<1.0$), Emission Line Galaxies (ELGs; $0.6 < z < 1.1$), Quasi-Stellar Objects (QSOs; $0.7 < z < 3.5$) and Lyman-$\alpha$ forest traced by QSOs ($z>2.1$).

 We use a subset of the eBOSS samples covering two fields between redshifts 0.7 and 1.1 where LRGs, ELGs and QSOs overlap in volume.
 The QSOs and LRGs sample the same area of the sky, but the ELG sky coverage is smaller.
 However, the ELG volume lies mostly inside the QSO/LRG volume by construction.
 Using the cross-correlation clustering technique, this overlap region can be also used to study the environemental dependence of QSOs, resulting in a sampling of the underlying dark matter distribution.
 We now briefly describe the relevant aspects of eBOSS sample selection, with more details being given by \citet{2016ApJS..224...34P} for LRGs, \citet{2017MNRAS.471.3955R} for ELGs and \citet{2015ApJS..221...27M} for QSOs.
 Table~\ref{tab:our_data} gives the number of objects from each selection used in this study.
 The total volume where all three tracers are observed is 0.64 $h^{-3}$ Gpc$^3$ between redshifts of 0.7 and 1.1.